Classes of Aggregation Rules for Ethical Decision Making in Automated Systems: Position Dominance

 \section{Position Dominance}

-In this section, we consider a different notion of dominance arising when an alternative $a$ is positioned higher in more rankings than another one, $b$.
-Formally:\footnote{We adapt the definition introduced by Caragiannis et al. \cite{caragiannis2016noisy}, allowing ties.}
+In this section, we consider a different notion of dominance.
+Namely, we say that an alternative $a$ dominates an alternative $b$ if $a$ is positioned higher in more rankings than $b$.
+Formally:\footnote{We adapt the definition introduced by \cite{caragiannis2016noisy}, allowing ties.}

 \begin{defi} Given an anonymous preference profile $\pi$ on $A$, an alternative $a\in A$, $i\in N$ and $j\in\{1,\ldots,|A|\}$, let $ s_j(a)=|\{i:\sigma_i(a)\leq j\}|$.
 That is, $s_j(a)$ is the number of voters that rank alternative $a$ at a position $j$ or lower.
 For $a,b\in A$, we say that $a$ position-dominates (Pos-dominates) $b$, denoted by $a\rhd^{pos}_{\pi}b$, if $s_{j}(a)\geq s_{j}(b)$ for every $j\in\{1,\ldots,|A|\}$.